SchwabischesBauernbrot/KoboldAI-Client-Wiki/F.A.Q.md

 ## Colab Errors

 Q: How do I fix the error "TPU Execute is taking a long time.
 This might be due to a deadlock between multiple TPU cores or a very slow program"?<br>
 A: Sometimes you can get faulty TPU.
-Go to Runtime -> Sessions and then end all sessions you can get a new one.
+Go to Runtime -> Sessions and then end all sessions so you can get a new one.

 ## Local Errors